stefanbc/Asgar/README.md

 Also, don't forget to modify the `partials/meta.hbs` file, lines 12,15,18,19 with your correct links.

-This theme is compatible with Ghost 0.10
+This theme is compatible with Ghost 1.x

 Developers
 --

-Make sure you have Node 0.10^ and npm installed.
-You'll need to have Grunt and Sass installed.
+Make sure you have the latest stable version of Node and npm installed.
+You'll need to have Grunt installed.
 Use these commands:

 ```
 npm install -g grunt-cli
-gem install sass
 ```

 You can then install all the theme dependencies using: